 The key ingredient for most participants is the pricing for the group buy.
 The competitive bidding process ensures Solar Urbana-Champaign achieves a price per watt lower than any individual would generally be able to get on the market.
 In addition, the price comes down for everyone when certain benchmarks are surpassed.
 For example, once the participants of the group buy collectively reach 50 kW of capacity, everyone gets an additional reduction of the price of their array.
 An additional reduction of price happens at the 150 kW mark, again at 250 kW, and a final reduction above 350 kW.

-The rebate is volumetric based on $.03/W discounts at each benchmark 50, 150, and 250 kW, and then a final $.01/W discount above 350 kW.
+In Solar Urbana-Champaign 3.0 (2018), the rebate was volumetric, based on $.03/W discounts at each benchmark 50, 150, and 250 kW, and then a final $.01/W discount above 350 kW.
 For example, the home pictured at right has a 7.8 kW array (about 10,000 kWh production per year).
 If they installed that array through the program, the homeowner would get a rebate check at the end of the program depending on the overall program results.
 If the program total reached 50 kW, the homeowner would get a $234 rebate.
 If the program total reached 150 kW, $468.
 And if the program total reached 250 kW, $702.
 At 350 kW, the discount is $.01/W, so the final discount on a 7.8 kW array would be $780.
 These discounts come off an already lower-than-usual price.

-How is a solar installer able to offer such low prices through the program?
-There are two important factors: strong customer education and an economy of scale.
+Two important factors allow solar installers to offer lower prices through the program: strong customer education and an economy of scale.

-Strong Customer Education: Crucial to the success of the program is the community outreach and education we do.
+Strong Customer Education: Community outreach and education are critical to the success of the program.
 The MREA, a 501(c)3 nonprofit that does training and education around renewable energy, works with local organizations to schedule and facilitate a number of 1-hour-long Solar Power Hours around the community.
 These events help interested home and business owners determine whether solar is right for them.
 We’ll go over the basics of solar, market trends, financials, how to tell if your site is ready for solar, and how to participate in the Solar Urbana-Champaign.
 Getting well-informed participants to the table saves the installer hours and hours of marketing and education they would otherwise have to do themselves, and in turn saves you money.